 Both accredited and non-accredited investors can invest with Fundrise for a minimum of $10.

 Fundrise Fees & Pricing

 Fundrise prides itself on eliminating as many unnecessary fees as possible.
-Despite having premium offers for big investors, the platform wishes to provide a level playing field for those of average and even below-average wealth through multiple low-cost investment opportunities.
+Despite premium offers for big investors, the platform wishes to provide a level playing field for those of average and below-average wealth through multiple low-cost investment opportunities.